-The MSN/MSCJ program at Xavier University is an integrated program consisting of 47 semester credit hours.
-The student will receive two separate degrees, the Master of Science in Nursing (forensic concentration) and the Master of Science in Criminal Justice.
+The MSN/MSCJ program at Xavier University is an integrated program consisting of 46 semester credit hours.
+The student will receive two separate degrees, the Master of Science in Nursing (forensic track) and the Master of Science in Criminal Justice.
 The Master of Science in Nursing (MSN) program at Xavier University provides nurses with the opportunity to obtain advanced level preparation in nursing science.
 Graduates of the program are prepared to assume professional leadership roles that encompass educational, consultative, and managerial functions.
 They are prepared to design and establish delivery services in response to current health care policy changes.

 According to the American Board of Forensic Nursing, forensic nursing is the application of science and the art of nursing to both criminal and civil investigations and legal matters.
-The forensics concentration is intended to prepare nursing graduate students for further studies in various clinical roles such as sexual assault nurse examiner, forensic psychiatric nurse, legal nurse consultant, forensic nursing death investigator and/or nurse coroner.
+The forensics track is intended to prepare nursing graduate students for further studies in various clinical roles such as sexual assault nurse examiner, forensic psychiatric nurse, legal nurse consultant, forensic nursing death investigator and/or nurse coroner.

 The Master of Science in Criminal Justice program is multidisciplinary and designed for those persons who wish to search for new answers, be part of an ever-developing knowledge base, adjust attitudes or sharpen skills required to address the complex issues in the criminal justice system in a free society.